AK199417/Music-Recommendation/README.md

 cd Music-Recommendation

-# step 2 Switch to your feature branch

-git checkout feature/dockerization

-# step 3 Create environment variables file
+# step 2 Create environment variables file

 Rename the .env.example file located in jukebox-backend/ to .env using the following command (or do it manually):